 Now, depending on how many permissions the user has, this can take a long time to complete.
 After the script is finished, you can find your permissions.txt in your C:\ drive root directory.
 The output will look something like this:

-To clean that up a bit you could use Microsoft Excel or something like this and use a filter, to only display lines start with +File.
-I found this to be a good way if I have to quickly look up user permissions.
+To clean that up a bit, you could use Microsoft Excel or something like this and use a filter only to display lines starting with +File.
+I found this to be a good way if I have to look up user permissions quickly.
 It works well and is relatively fast.

 This concludes this tutorial.